SPLED461:

 Savant Skills

 A relatively small portion of individuals with ASD may display savant skills.
-You might also hear this referred to as "splinter skills" or "islands of genius," wherein the individual can be quite low-functioning in some areas of development, but can have great abilities in others.
+You might also hear this referred to as "splinter skills" or "islands of genius," wherein the individual can be experiencing a number of challenges in some areas of development, yet display significant strengths in others.
 Savant skills typically occur in areas like music, art, or mathematics.
-You can see an example of savant skills in the movie Rain Man, where Raymond, who has ASD, has difficulty with functional skills but great mathematical and memorization abilities.
+You can see an example of savant skills in the movie Rain Man, where Raymond, who has ASD, has difficulty with some functional skills but great mathematical and memorization abilities.
 Savant skills are often portrayed in popular media, so many think this is how individuals with ASD function; however, the condition is not very common.
 Savant skills occur only in about 1% of individuals with ASD.

-Below is a fascinating clip of a man named Stephen Wiltshire, who has savant skills.
-He’s sometimes called “the living camera.”
-He didn't talk until the age of five, but at age 11 he began drawing very complex scenes from memory.
+Below is a video clip of a man named Stephen Wiltshire, who has savant skills.
+He has been sometimes referred to as the“the living camera.”
+He didn't use speech until the age of five, but at age 11 he began drawing very complex scenes from memory.
 In this clip, researchers took Stephen to Rome, gave him a 45-minute helicopter ride over the city, and then asked him to draw the city.
-The level of accuracy and detail is phenomenal.
-Again, remember that savant skills are not commonly evidenced in individuals with ASD—but they are fascinating!
+The level of accuracy and detail is astounding.
+Again, remember that savant skills are not commonly evidenced in individuals with ASD—but they are a part of the range of autism.

 Video 1.7, Length: 00:07:23, Stephen Wiltshire Draws Tokyo From Memory Video Transcript